 During the day, you should monitor another special channel: your primary repeater channel for your neighborhood, which you will learn more about in the next paragraph.

-The radios in the radio watch are programmed to send a special “tone” that unlocks a repeater station located on a high ridge or tower in your area.
+The radios are programmed to send a special “tone” that unlocks a repeater station located on a high ridge or tower in your area.
 Unless a radio is programmed with that specific tone, it cannot operate on the radio net.
 Communication is available only to those authorized to use the radio net.

-For talking with family and friends your radio will also be programmed with some SIMPLEX channels that do not use the repeater station.
-In general, it is good practice to use the simplex channels for short-range, informal conversations so that the repeater station does not become overtaxed.
+For talking with family and friends your radio will also be programmed with channels that do not use the repeater station.
+In general, it is good practice to use those channels for informal conversations.

 Reaching the Repeater